 Taking out her mobile phone she dials a pre-set number.
-When it’s answered, she says, “Captain Harding, we’ve an emergency at the northern end of Carmel Beach.
+When it’s answered she says, “Captain Harding, we’ve an emergency at the northern end of Carmel Beach.
 Shortly Dani-girl will be grounding here to unload injured.
 Can you come over to help get her off again.”
 She listens, and says, “Thank you.
 I’ll leave that up to you.”
-Looking towards Highcliff she sees a helicopter making fast time towards her.
+Looking toward Highcliff she sees a helicopter making fast time toward her.
 Lowering her gaze she can see spots moving on the deck of Dream Girl while she’s getting under way.
 Looking at the headland she can see the last of Angie’s team dropping over the edge with equipment cases strapped to them.

-Lowering her gaze she sees Gerry almost under the sliding girl and running like the wind while his jacket flaps in the breeze.
+Lowering her gaze she sees Gerry almost under the sliding girl, and running like the wind while his jacket flaps in the breeze.
 The girl is now sliding down the steeper slope.
-Time seems to stand still when she watches the drama unfold.
+Time seems to stand still while she watches the drama unfold.
 The two people near each other.
-Gerry reaches out to the girl and lifts her up to his chest.
+Gerry reaches out to the girl, and lifts her up to his chest.
 She vanishes inside his vest while he continues to run down at an angle.
-Inside his Nolar vest the girl should survive, but will he.
+Inside his loosened Nolar vest the girl should survive, but will he.
 He has to make the end of the cliff before the sheer drop starts, then he still has a dive of about one hundred and fifty metres; and that’s a long way down.

-Running as fast as he can Gerry reaches the girl and grabs her arm.
-Lifting her up he tucks her inside his vest and jacket, saying, “When I yell ‘now’ take a deep breath, hold it as long as you can, then let it out very slowly.”
+Running as fast as he can Gerry reaches the girl, and grabs her arm.
+Lifting her up he tucks her inside his open vest and jacket, saying, “When I yell ‘now’ take a deep breath, hold it as long as you can, then let it out very slowly.”
 She nods her head in understanding.
 She’s only six years old, but smart.
-Doing his vest up as best as he can Gerry reaches his right arm across the girl’s body and tucks it into his belt.
+Doing his vest up as best as he can Gerry reaches his right arm across the girl’s body, and tucks it into his belt.
 He’d dislocated his shoulder when he grabbed her; he hopes he didn’t hurt her too badly, but it’s better than the rocks.
 Now he prays he doesn’t run out of slope before he runs out of headland.
 He has to get to the end of the headland to be able to dive into the deep water, and it’s a long way down.
 He has to keep running forward and down at an angle or risk sliding sideways off the edge and down to the rocks.
 He’s using momentum to counter gravity just a bit, but a very useful bit.

-Nearing the end of the headland he uses his left hand to pull his helmet visor down and lock it in place.
+Nearing the end of the headland he uses his left hand to pull his helmet visor down, and locks it in place.
 Pulling out his combat knife he thinks, Now I’ll find out how strong this new ceramic coated Nolar blade is, while he slips his hand through the strap on the handle.
 He yells, “Now,” and he jumps off the headland using all his strength to go out as far as he can.
-They go out towards the deep water.
+They go out toward the deep water.
 Taking a deep breath too, he raises his left arm to hold the knife over his head.
-He starts to fall forward, and finally head downward towards the sea with the knife held in front to part the waters, he hopes.
+He starts to fall forward, and finally head downward toward the sea with the knife held in front to part the waters, he hopes.
 He hits the water hard; it’s like hitting cement at this speed.
 Reluctantly the water parts before the blade while he screams in agony.
 His arm breaks on impact.
 He falls into a sea of black nothing when the pain smashes him into a coma before he gets wet.
 They go deep, very deep.
 The air in his lungs leaks out.
-Slowly they come to a stop and slowly start to rise, turning heads up when they do, water seeps into his mouth.
+Slowly they come to a stop, and slowly start to rise, turning heads up when they do, water seeps into his mouth.
 His jacket and vest have formed a small air bubble around the girl’s head and upper body, this air is very slow to leak out, and it gives her some extra air to breath.

 On Dani-girl they watch the dive.
 Captain Rogers gives orders to steer for the point of impact.
 They’re a few hundred metres away now.
 The helmsman says, “Ship’s not answering the helm, Sir.
-She’s headed to port of the point of impact by three points, Sir.
+She’s heading to port of the point of impact by three points, Sir.
 I can’t pull her back.”

-Captain Rogers turns and looks at the helmsman, then he blinks: did he really see four hands on the wheel just then?
+Captain Rogers turns to look at the helmsman, then he blinks: did he really see four hands on the wheel just then?
 Gulping, he says, “Give Dani-girl her head.”
 Stunned, the helmsman stares at him while he releases the wheel.
 She turns another point to port by herself.
 No one is touching the engine controls, but she’s slowing down.
 Snapping around Captain Rogers yells, “Divers in the water, quick with it.”
 As per the diving routine the divers start dropping into the water a few metres apart.
-Ducking under they start their power sleds and head down with lights ablaze.
+Ducking under they start their power dive-sleds and head down with lights ablaze.
 Dani-girl comes to rest about thirty metres to port of the entry point.

 On deck one of his medical people is wrapping the girl in a warm blanket while the rest are draining water out of the man.
 They remove the damaged helmet, and one of the team sits back in shocked surprise, one of the deck crew helping turns aside with tears flowing down his cheeks.
 The medics start to resuscitate the diver.
 They’re a hundred metres from the beach when the so still figure jerks, rolls, screams, and heaves up lots of water.
 He faints again, but is breathing on his own.

 The visiting medical team are from the Protector’s Own, so is their patient.
-The Major is busy foaming the rest of the colonel's body while another member is talking on a mobile phone.
+The Major is busy foaming the rest of the Colonel’s body while another member is talking on a mobile phone.
 Captain Rogers gulps when he hears her say, “I’m sorry, King Edward, but Major Angelson is too busy assessing the damage to talk to you right now.
 Once he’s stabilised and we know what we’re dealing with I’ll have her call you.”
 She listens for a moment, and replies, “Look, you’re going to have to wait, he’s now our concern, not yours, so bug out, granddad.”
 Angrily she turns the phone off.
-Seeing the shocked look on Captain Rogers face she smiles, saying, "If we don’t put the old bugger in his place every now and then he’ll try to micro-manage us again.”
-She turns away and helps lower gear back over the side.
+Seeing the shocked look on Captain Rogers face she smiles, and says, “If we don’t put the old bugger in his place every now and then he’ll try to micro-manage us again.”
+She turns away, and helps lower gear back over the side.
 Major Angelson is supervising the movement of her patient to the shore.

-When they turn and head out to sea the bosun steps up beside Captain Rogers, saying, “You saw her, too!
+When they turn to head out to sea the bosun steps up beside Captain Rogers, saying, “You saw her, too!
 Didn’t you, Captain?”
 He looks at the bosun, who says, “That was her, all right.
 Senior Lieutenant Dani-girl Amiri for whom this boat’s named.
 She wouldn’t miss this rescue, no way.
 That young man’s her young brother, her favourite.
 She’d make sure we got to him in time.”
-Captain Rogers looks at the bosun, and gulps while he nods.
+Captain Rogers looks at the bosun, and gulps while he nods yes.
 He’s going to have to revise his opinion about spirits and ghosts, now he’s seen one twice in one day!

 Honey Bee, the special emergency helicopter Gerry owns, lands at View Port Hospital.
-Major Angelson goes with her patient into the hospital and up to a secure operating room.
+Major Angelson goes with her patient into the hospital, and up to a secure operating room.
 Using the much more sophisticated equipment there they make a very detailed analysis of Gerry’s injuries.
 The regular hospital doctors want to amputate the left arm because all the bones in it are destroyed, and Angie is against it.
 Twenty minutes later they’re still arguing when Queen Lara and King Herbert arrive.
 Luckily Lady Meara arrives with them.